Deadline for submissions has been extended to April 13, 2020.

 The Prism contest began in 1978.
 Mary Kilgallen, a faculty member of the Department of Languages and Literature, founded the contest and coordinated it until her retirement in 2007.
 Jamie Thomas, from the Department of English, Literature, and World Languages, coordinates it today.

 Writing and Art entries are accepted year-round via the Submissions tool.

-The entries are judged blind by members of the Department of Languages and Literature.
+The entries are judged blind by members of the Department of English, Literature, and World Languages.
 The entries are stripped of student names and other identifying text and assigned numbers prior to the judging.
 The judges cast votes and the winners are announced and invited to the awards luncheon in the Spring.
 Winning entries also appear in the Prism journal published each fall and mailed to the winners.